robinhood/faust/docs/userguide/models.rst

 Fields with the same name as a reserved keyword
 -----------------------------------------------

-Sometimes data you want to describe data will contan field names that collide with a reserved Python keyword.
+Sometimes the data you want to describe will contain field names that collide with a reserved Python keyword.

 One such example is a field named ``in``.
 You cannot define